jojo157/learning-platform/README.md

 #### Html

 Html pages were validated with [W3C Html Checker](https://validator.w3.org/nu/).
-To obtain the expressed HTML code on the pages, the safari developer tools were used to open the page source code and pasted into the text input fof validation.
+To obtain the HTML code on live pages, the safari developer tools were used to open the page source html and this was copied and pasted into the text input field on W3C for validation.

 The pages validated are shown below.